1937 Phillip Island Trophy

 The 1937 Phillip Island Trophy was a motor race held at the then-new 3.3 mile Phillip Island "triangular" circuit, in Victoria, Australia on 15 March 1937.
 It was contested over 45 laps, a distance of 150 miles.
 Organised by the Victorian Sporting Car Club, it was staged on a handicap basis with the limit starter commencing the race 30 minutes before the scratch starter.

 The race was won by Bob Lea-Wright driving a Terraplane Special.
-Lea-Wright also set the fastest race time.
+Lea-Wright also set the fastest race time, for which he was awarded the Jack Manton Trophy.